Skip to main content

 BackpressureConsumer groups naturally provide backpressure

-Dead letterFailed messages after 3 retries logged to audit stream
+Dead letterFailed tasks after 3 retries moved to aurora:agent:dead_letter

 Design Principle